GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 using `pyaudio`.

 1. Execute the following command.
 The command should record a 3 second WAV audio file (mono, 16bits, 44.1KHz).
-In this example we use the device `0` as identified with the previous command:
+This example uses the device `0` as identified with the previous command:

         python3 mic_test.py --dev 0